temperatio/recipress/readme.txt

 == Changelog ==

-= 1.9.3 (May 30, 2012) =
+= 1.9.3 (May 31, 2012) =
+* Added functions to add and remove items from arrays
+* Cleaned up recipress_fields array and changed the way items are added
-* Cleaned up meta_fields array and added intelligence to inserting new fields
+* Cleaned up recipress_options_fields array and changed the way items are added

 = 1.9.2 (May 19, 2012) =
 * fixed error for adding widgets after ReciPress taxononmy widgets